Soulfly: Archangel and Ritual (2014–2019)

-Departure of Marc Rizzo and Totem (2020–present)
+Departure of Marc Rizzo and Totem (2020–2023)

 In a June 2020 interview on Kazakhstan's "Armatura" podcast, Cavalera confirmed that he had been "writing some riffs" for the twelfth Soulfly album.
 He said, "I'm very inspired right now for riffs and music.
 I listen to a lot of heavy stuff.
 So I've been composing new Soulfly music, hopefully for next year.
 So I think next year we'll have a new Soulfly record."
-In a May 2021 interview with Finland's Kaaos TV, Cavalera further reiterated the album's progress and confirmed that it will likely not be released before 2022: "We're just working on it.
+In a May 2021 interview with Finland's Kaaos TV, Cavalera further reiterated the album's progress and confirmed that it would likely not be released before 2022: "We're just working on it.
 We're still just developing it.
 It's in the early stages of being recorded.
 We recorded some, and we have to record a little bit more.
 But we're just really taking our time."
-During the 2022 tour, Cavalera announced the new album will come out around the month of July 2022.
+During the 2022 tour, Cavalera announced the new album would come out around the month of July 2022.

 In August 2021, it was announced lead guitarist Marc Rizzo had left the band, and that his replacement on the 2021 North American tour would be Dino Cazares of Fear Factory.
 On May 5, 2022, the band released the single "Superstition" and announced that the new album's title would be Totem, which was released on August 5.

-In January 5, 2023, the band announced Mike DeLeon of Philip H. Anselmo & The Illegals as the band's new touring guitarist.
-It was later revealed that other guitarists are also planned to cover many of the tour dates for 2023.
+On January 5, 2023, the band announced Mike DeLeon of Philip H. Anselmo & The Illegals as the band's new touring guitarist.
+It was later revealed that other guitarists were also planned to cover many of the tour dates for 2023.

+Chama (2024–present)

+In a January 2024 interview on the "Nu Pod With Joshua Toomey and Ro Kohli" podcast, Cavalera confirmed that he would be "working on new Soulfly this year, writing and hopefully recording" the band's next album for a 2025 release.

+On August 29, 2025, Soulfly released "Storm the Gates" as the first single for their then-upcoming thirteenth studio album Chama, released on October 24.

 Musical style

-Soulfly have been described as nu metal, thrash metal, groove metal, and death metal.
+Soulfly have been described as nu metal, thrash metal, groove metal, death metal and alternative metal.
 Soulfly originally played nu metal but moved away from the genre after the early 2000s.
 Soulfly often incorporate elements of world music such as tribal music and Middle Eastern music into their music.